 - Where are we going?

 - How are we getting there?

 - Can we afford it?

-In addition, having a marketing budget in place at that time gives you the ability to begin executing on the strategy and tactics immediately because all financial approvals are complete.
+In addition, having a marketing budget in place at that time gives you the ability to begin executing on the marketing strategies and marketing tactics immediately because all financial approvals are complete.

-The following are some secrets to how to prepare a marketing budget, to drive growth:
+The following are secrets to create a marketing budget, to drive growth:

 Establish success areas

 Begin the process by examining which areas have been successful the prior year.
 Then, determine if you can expand on those successes or if you need to generate new ideas.
 This also gives the marketing team a chance to outline ways they can expand their efforts and help support the growth metrics.
-With that said, although results from the previous year will give you key information, it should not be the only determining factor for the upcoming year’s budget which brings me to my next point.
+With that said, although results from the previous year will give you key information, it should not be the only determining factor for the upcoming year’s budget.
+That brings me to my next point…

 Examine what didn’t work

 Look at what didn’t work and ask why.
 This process needs to be open and honest, as it’s where accountability, skills and even financial support come into play.
 Hence, you must leave your emotions at the door.
 Financially, you need to address the costs that you applied, what your expected results were and why those results weren’t met, which led to a low ROI.